loicsikidi/mdbook-sitemap-generator/README.md

 # mdbook-sitemap-generator

+> [!NOTE]
-> INFO: this is a fork of the original [mdbook-sitemap-generator](https://github.com/rxdn/mdbook-sitemap-generator) which is no longer maintained.
+> This project is a fork of the original [mdbook-sitemap-generator](https://github.com/rxdn/mdbook-sitemap-generator) which is no longer maintained.
 > Contrary to the original, this version is written in Golang.

 ## What is this?